 A sample Rule 8(b) representation letter is available.

-The letter must be submitted to the Office of the Ethics Counsel either in paper or electronic format.
+The letter must be submitted to the Office of the Ethics Counsel either in paper or electronic format and must contain contact information (including telephone number and email address).
 If electronic, the letter must be in PDF format and contain a manual signature, and be submitted using the form below:

 Fields marked with an asterisk (*) are required.